vcmirko/terraform_ontap_simulator/README.md

 We start with a terraform plan (`/terraform` folder).
 It basically takes a bunch of variables and deploy an ontap vsim ova file to vcenter.
 So obviously we need some vcenter information, path to the ova file, vm_name, some network names.

+Terraform needs to be installed (duh...)
 The terraform folder needs r/w access (`chmod -R 644 /terraform`).
-The terraform folder needs to be initiator (`terraform init`), to install the providers.
+The terraform folder needs to be initiated (`terraform init`), to install the providers.
-Terraform needs to be install (duh...)
+The terraform providers (vsphere) needs to have execution rights (`chmod +x`), after the init, the provider folder will be created.

 In the folder terraform/ova/netapp we assume you place the vsim ova file, which is not included in this repository